Sewanee Herbarium Fall 2019 Calendar of Events

 Sat., September 21, 7:45 a.m., Mary Priestley

 A Family Weekend tradition!
-(But note change in meeting time.)
 Meet at the corner of University and Georgia Avenues (at the flashing light) near the arboretum kiosk for this one-hour easy walk in the Abbott Cotten Martin Ravine Garden.
 The Garden is a lovely mix of native and cultivated plants, and the ravine is steeped in Sewanee history.
 There are a surprising number of things to see and learn on this familiar trail.
 All are welcome to join in the walk.

 All times are CST or CDT.

-Wear appropriate shoes on all walks.
+Wear appropriate shoes on all of these walks.
 Risks involved in hiking include physical exertion, rough terrain, forces of nature, and other hazards not present in everyday life.
-Picking flowers and digging plants are prohibited in all natural areas.
-For more information on these or other Sewanee Herbarium events, please contact Mary Priestley at email@example.com.
-Directions are available on the herbarium websitesewanee.edu/offices/herbarium under the calendar of events.
+Picking flowers and digging plants are prohibited in all of the above-mentioned natural areas.

 A map of meeting place locations is available at http://sewanee.edu/media/offices/herbarium/sewanee_herbarium_maps.pdf.